tomzx/blog.tomrochette.com-content/agi/the-brain/article.md

 * Is the brain architecture such that it adapted to the format of its various sensory inputs or is it generic enough that it will "adapt" to any input format (2x2 grid vs scrambled input)
 	* It can adapt to changes (such as replacing left/right vision) but it might not be flexible enough to deal with too much variability (i.e., the scrambled input case)
 * Is the brain able to process signal in a manner similar to an FFT?
 Such that images and sounds can be compared in the frequency domain for variations/changes
+* How are the various neural signals able to stay synchronized with one another (such as the signals from the eyes or ears)?
+* What is the likeliest next iteration in our senses?
+The ability to interact with a computer interface?

 # Overview